StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/close-a-task.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for closing a [task](about-tasks.md) in TheHive.

-Use this procedure to mark the task as *Completed*.
-For mandatory tasks, [create at least one task log](create-a-task-log.md) before closing.
+Close a [task](about-tasks.md) in TheHive and mark it as *Completed*.
+For mandatory tasks, you must [create at least one task log](create-a-task-log.md) before closing.
 You can continue recording logs even after closing the task.

 <h2>Procedure</h2>